ENVision mobile: Financial inclusion for microentrepreneurs

 7. Impact: How has your project made a difference so far?

-Currently we are in QA testing with a couple partners in Oakland and Los Angeles and currently have 100 Monthly Active Users.
-We will continue to measure the number of active users and retention along with unit sales, demand, revenue, growth and more.
-Measuring sales revenue and growth will allow us to understand if there are productivity gains from use that result in revenue growth.
+Currently we are in QA testing with a couple of partners in Oakland and Los Angeles and we currently have 100 Monthly Active Users.
+Our immediate focus is on engaging with app and dashboard users through qualitative research to understand what is important to them to enable correct decision making.
+By offering end users a free tool and training on how to use it we are adding value through helping identify if they are making a profit as well as building up a credit history they never previously had.
+By measuring sales revenue and growth we will be able to understand if there are productivity gains from use that result in revenue growth.
 By recording each user's inventory, we can understand how profitability relates to product selection.
-We will also measure typical mobile app statistics like user engagement, cost per acquisition, revenue per user, etc. We will also be able to assess the wider beneficiaries impact by studying aggregated vendor and customer data and relationships between users.
-We will be applying machine learning to provide additional less obvious insights.
+We will also be able to assess the wider beneficiaries impact by studying aggregated vendor and customer data and relationships between users.

 8a.
 Spread Strategies: Moving forward, what are the main strategies for scaling your impact?